 Failure to complete all sections of pricing within the Attachment 3 Pricing Matrix with a figure for the Lot(s) being bid for will result in your bid being deemed non-compliant and therefore failing these questions (AQC1, AQC2, AQC3).
 Your bid will then be disqualified from further participation in this Procurement for those Lot(s).

-You must complete Attachment 3 Pricing Matrix by entering Maximum Percentage Margin(s) for AQC1 into the relevant tables within the relevant tabs (depending on which Lot(s) you are bidding for), and you must enter day rates for AQC2 for each Lot(s) you are bidding for into each relevant tab within Attachment 3 Pricing Matrix.
+You must complete Attachment 3 Pricing Matrix by entering Mark Up(s) for AQC1 into the relevant tables within the relevant tabs (depending on which Lot(s) you are bidding for), and you must enter day rates for AQC2 for each Lot(s) you are bidding for into each relevant tab within Attachment 3 Pricing Matrix.
 You must then enter your discounts for AQC3 for each Lot(s) you are bidding for into each relevant tab within the Attachment 3 Pricing Matrix.

-Then, once complete, you must upload your completed pricing matrix as an attachment to question 3.2.2 Price Matrix of the eSourcing Tool.
+Then, once complete, you must upload your completed pricing matrix as an attachment to question 3.3.2 Price Matrix of the eSourcing Tool.
 You must upload your pricing matrix attachment as a file titled ‘Attachment 3 – [insert bidder name] – Pricing matrix’.